florentpoujol/Simpe-Hosted-Leaderboards/readme.md

 <dt><a name="Leaderboard.GetGameData"></a><h3>Leaderboard.GetGameData( callback )</h3></dt>
 <dd>
 Get the full game data.
-Player data will be sorted by score in the "playerDataByScore" table in the returned data.
+Player data will be stored by score descending (big values first) in the "playerDataSortedByScoreDesc" table in the returned data.
 <br><br>

     <strong>Parameters:</strong>